 next up previous

-Next: How Many Vibrational Modes Up: Group Theory of Vibrations Previous: Introduction
+Next: How Many Vibrational Modes Up: grpthy-vib Previous: Introduction

 O$_4^+$ Has $D_{2h}$ Symmetry

-Our example will the O$_4^+$ cation, which has $D_{2h}$ point group symmetry.
-The character table for $D_{2h}$ is given in Table 2.
+Our example will the O$_4^+$ cation, which has $D_{2h}$ point group symmetry, as shown in Figure 1.
+The Cartesian coordinates of this molecule are given in Table 1, and the character table for $D_{2h}$ is given in Table 2.
 From the table, we can see that there are eight distinct symmetry operations for this point group: the identity ($E$), three different $C_2$ rotation axes, a center of inversion ($i$), and three mirror planes ($\sigma$).
 You can easily verify that O$_4^+$ possesses all of these symmetry properties.
 These symmetry operations form the columns of the table.
 There are also eight rows, or irreducible representations, labeled $A_g$, $B_{1g}$, $\ldots$, $B_{3u}$.
 The 1's and -1's in the table indicate whether the irreducible representation (or irrep, for short) is symmetric or antisymmetric for that symmetry operation.

 $D_{2h}$ $E$ $C_2(z)$ $C_2(y)$ $C_2(x)$ $i$ $\sigma(xy)$ $\sigma(xz)$ $\sigma(yz)$